Maximal antipodal sets in irreducible compact symmetric spaces: Explicit classification of maximal antipodal sets

 \subsection{Grassmannians}

 In this subsection we classify maximal antipodal sets in an irreducible compact symmetric space which is isogenous to a Grassmannian.
-As stated in Proposition \ref{P:Grassmannian-list}, there are six cases to consider.
-Item 1 is the adjoint type case, which is treated in Remark \ref{R:X-F}.
-In {\it item 5 and item 6}, we do not have a full classification yet.
+As stated in Section \ref{S:symmetric space}, there are six cases to consider: item (i) is the adjoint type case, which is treated in Remark \ref{R:X-F}; for item (v) and item (vi), we do not have a full classification yet.
+Below we treat items (ii)-(iv).